-The Higher Education Anchor Mission Initiative brings together diverse viewpoints from across the CUMU membership to discuss and affirm higher education’s commitment to an anchor mission strategy.
+The Anchor Learning Network brings together diverse viewpoints from across the CUMU membership to discuss and affirm higher education’s commitment to an anchor mission strategy.
 As part of the Initiative, CUMU members are able to participate in a series of free remote learning webinars on topics such as aligning community engagement with inclusive economic development, getting started with an anchor mission at your institution, and developing local hiring and/or procurement policies and the partnerships to implement them successfully.
 Webinars will involve field leaders to provide in-depth focus and discussion on specific evaluation and implementation practices.

 All webinars are free and open to CUMU members only.